 Dr. Napper's role as Dean of Engineering allows him to participate at various levels in Engineering Education research.
 Earlier research activities have included Biomedical Engineering applications of artificial intelligence and mathematical modeling of physiological systems.

-As the Director of the Institute of Micromanufacturing, Dr. Null provides leadership to Louisiana Tech University and the State of Louisiana by providing national quality higher education in research and development areas that improve energy systems, cyberspace security, medical technology, fundamental nanotechnology processes, biological/chemical/physical sensors and other cutting edge science and technology.
+Dr. Null provides leadership to Louisiana Tech University and the State of Louisiana by providing national quality higher education in research and development areas that improve energy systems, cyberspace security, medical technology, fundamental nanotechnology processes, biological/chemical/physical sensors and other cutting edge science and technology.

 Rebecca Giorno-McConnell, Ph.D., Assistant Professor of the School of Biological Sciences,